ta-web-paris/lab-vue-discogs/README.md

 #### Discogs Token

 Create a [Discogs Account](https://www.discogs.com/users/create) if you don't have one already.
-Then go to the [developper panel](https://www.discogs.com/users/create) and click on the *Generate new token* button.
+Then go to the [developer panel](https://www.discogs.com/settings/developers) and click on the *Generate new token* button.
 Copy-paste the string that appears in a file; you will need it later.

 #### API wrapper